Health care should avoid products made with PVC and the additive DEHP

 Exposures to DEHP during critical periods of development can interfere with testosterone production and disrupt normal development.
 This phthalate leaches from medical devices during certain medical procedures, directly exposing the patient.
 (Randy Cox/Flickr)

 Chemicals of concern include, but are not limited to, carcinogens, reproductive toxicants, and endocrine disruptors.
-Recycling PVC is challenging and can hinder recycling other kinds of plastic difficult without strict separation and segregation.
+Recycling PVC is challenging and can hinder recycling other kinds of plastic.
+Recycling PVC is difficult without strict separation and segregation.

 Health Care Without Harm’s analysis “Polyvinyl chloride in health care: A rationale for choosing alternatives” elaborates on these concerns and provides the rationale for the following position statement.